RachidaSK/states-rebuilder-examples/002-double_future_counter_with_error/README.md

          IconButton(
             onPressed: () {
-              //NOTE2 : To call a method that will mutate the state and notify listeners counterService.setState(
+              //NOTE2: To call a method that will mutate the state and notify listeners counterService.setState(
                 (state) => state.increment(seconds),
                 //NOTE2 : If increment method throws, it will not break the app.
                 catchError: true,
                 //NOTE2: Side effect to be executed after sending notification and before rebuilding observers
                 onSetState: (BuildContext context) {
                   //NOTE3: context parameter of the onSetState is the context of the last add observer.
-In our cas it is the BuildContext of the Injector widget. if (counterService.hasError) {
+In our case, it is the BuildContext of the Injector widget. if (counterService.hasError) {
                     Scaffold.of(context).showSnackBar(
                       SnackBar(